B-1-0 GENERAL BUSINESS PROCEDURES

 All organizers of free speech expression must reserve use of the Designated Public Forum through the Campus Services Office.

-All materials must be approved prior to use at the Designated Public Forum.
+All materials must be approved by the Director of College Relations prior to use at the Designated Public Forum.

 Organizers are responsible to ensure that all printed and other materials brought into the Designated Public Forum are removed at the conclusion of the activity, and that college funds are not needed to return the Designated Public Forum to its original condition as the result of any individual or group exercising their rights of Free Speech in this area.